 Due to this, we’ve witnessed many seller mistakes or flawed teachings within the community.

-Since Amazon PPC can often seem like a foreign language to sellers, often don’t realize these mistakes until it’s too late.
+Since Amazon PPC management can often seem like a foreign language to sellers, often don’t realize these mistakes until it’s too late.
 That’s why we’re here to clear the air to discuss a few common mistakes and why you should avoid them.

 1. The “set it and forget it” fallacy

-Contrary to what some in the industry say, Amazon PPC isn’t set up for “set it and forget it” strategies.
+Contrary to what some in the industry say, good Amazon PPC management isn’t set up for “set it and forget it” strategies.
 As much as we hate to be the bearer of bad news, there are simply too many variables involved for a campaign to run unattended.

 Ignoring your campaign performance once it’s gone live is wasteful at best and downright dangerous at worst.
 By monitoring campaigns regularly, sellers can recognize trends and optimize accordingly.